OFSTED - February 2019

 Following on from lour recent Safer Internet Week in school can we remind parents and carers to limit screen time on phones, tablets and computers to one hour per night (and not direclty before bedtime).
 This is the medical advice we should all follow.

-Our song for the week to support our succeeding through hard work focus is Kool and the Gang's 'Celebration'.
+Our song for the week to support our taking ownership of learning is The Jackson 5's 'ABC'.

-Tuesdays - After school Y4 reading boosters (see Miss Brooks for details).
-PLEASE NOTE Y6 SATs club has now finished.
+Tuesdays - After school Reception fine motor skills club (see Reception team for details) & Y4 reading boosters (see Miss Brooks for details).

 Wednesday activity - 9:20 Adult learning classes (please see Mrs Stanton in the school office for details as it's not too late to sign-up now).

-Wednesday 22nd June - 3Brooks and 6McCormack have Forest Schools (old clothes are needed to change into).
+Wednesday 26th June - 6Walters & 3Gibbons have Forest Schools (old clothes are needed to change into).

 Wednesdays - Y4 cornets lessons (during the school day).